exercism/blog/posts/whats-next-for-exercism-aug-2019.md

 ## The Painful

-Beyond some early teething issues, there has been one major pain point over the last 12 months: large response times for mentoring.
-Significant backlogs built up in some tracks, and we've spent a lot of time addressing these backlogs over the past year.
+Beyond some early teething issues, there has been one major pain point over the last 12 months: large response times for mentoring, which has meant significant backlogs have built up in some tracks.
 The challenges inherent in the mentoring delays fall into three main categories:

-- **Track structure:** It is challenging to create a set of core exercises that build on each other.
-When tracks don't have a smooth progression pathway, mentoring becomes much more difficult, mentoring-time per exercise rockets and tensions increase dramatically between mentors and students.
+- **Track structure:** When tracks don't have a smooth progression pathway, mentoring becomes much more difficult, mentoring-time per exercise rockets and tensions increase dramatically between mentors and students.
+Few tracks had a set of core exercises that built on each other at launch.
 - **Mentoring must be rewarding:** Giving the same feedback over and over is boring.
 Mentoring becomes interesting when feedback is personal, and conversations are bespoke to a student's understanding.
 - **A lack of sense of community:** When mentoring becomes lonely, the drop-off rate is substantial.
-In some tracks there's a handful of key mentors who support and encourage each other through our Slack workspace.
-In these tracks, mentors tend to stick around.
+In tracks where there are a handful of key mentors who support and encourage each other through our Slack workspace, mentors tend to stick around.
 Relationships between students and mentors are also key to this sense of community.
 Respectful and personalized interactions between people provide a sense of humans helping humans, not purely an education website.

+We've spent a lot of time addressing these challenges over the past year, and a huge amount of behind-the-scenes energy trying to understand the core issues at their heart.
+Our plan for the next 12 months aims to solve these three issues.
+We hope at the end of this period to have fast and consistent response times across all tracks.

 ## The next 12 months.

+Our work for the next 12 months is broken into several sections.
+This list is not exhaustive — we will, for example, continue to fix bugs and add more general tweaks to the website and CLI — but it will form the focus of our work.

 ### Restructure tracks for student enjoyment and ease of mentoring